CRISES IN THE CAPITALIST SYSTEM

 Colonial governments introduced schemes to increase raw material production cotton and sisal to help rebuild European economies.

-European colonial governments reduced spending on education, health, and infrastructure in Africa due to the economic crisis caused by the war.
+European colonial governments reduced spending on education, health and infrastructure in Africa due to the economic collapse caused by WWI.

-The Great Depression was the deepest and longest-lasting economic downturn in the history of the Western industrialized world.
+Great Depression was deepest and longest-lasting economic downturn in the history of Western industrialized world.

-In the U.S., the crisis began after the stock market crash on Tuesday, 29th October 1929, a day that came to be known as Black Tuesday.
+In U.S., the crisis began after stock market crash on Tuesday, 29th October 1929, a day that came to be known as Black Tuesday

-After World War I, the U.S. emerged as the world’s leading industrial power.
+After World War I, U.S. emerged as the world’s leading industrial power.

 However, technological advancement and mass production in the U.S. led to: